GrenguyAkaTheo/Sync-YouTube-music-playlist/README.md

 If your on Windows, this may not work as you need bash suppourt.
 If you get bash suppourt on Windows then feel free to try it out

+MAKE SURE THE PLAYLIST YOUR DOWNLOADING IS SET TO PUBLIC ON YOUTUBE

 For this script to work you must have yt-dlp, and mid3v2 installed or it won't be able to download anything off of youtube, or properly embed metadata for some audio players (Like lollypop)